Invasive Species

 Sea Lamprey:

 The sea lamprey is a primitive, eel-like fish native to the northern Atlantic Ocean and the Baltic, western Mediterranean and Adriatic seas.
-Sea lampreys invaded the Great Lakes in the early 20th century through shipping canals and has now adapted entirely to fresh water.
+Sea lampreys invaded the Great Lakes in the early 20th century through shipping canals and devastated the Great Lakes sport, commercial and Aboriginal fisheries.

 Photo credit to Dave McWilliam ©